maskarade/Android-Orma/migration/README.md

 `orma-migration` is a library which provides migration for `SQLiteDatabase`.

+This is independent on `orma` module and available for any Android `SQLiteDatabase` tools.

 ## MigrationEngine

 `MigrationEngine` is an interface to provide migration.

 ## SchemaDiffMigration

+`SchemaDiffMigration` can make SQL statements from two different schemas.

 TBD

 ## ManualStepMigration

+``ManualStepMigration`` provides a way to handle hand-written migration steps.

 TBD